bernie4375/FCL-potential-autoISF/README.md

 Please observe the safety suggestions (e.g. section on iobTH, on SMBs off at odd temp. bg targets etc).

-Note that autoISF is a highly experimental toolset for you doing self-responsible research, based on YOUR evryday looping data.
+Note that autoISF is a highly experimental toolset for you doing self-responsible research, based on YOUR everyday looping data.
 See Disclaimer:

      Disclaimer – Important to read and understand: